Please scroll to the bottom for supplementary materials

 We cannot yet know for sure what events will dominate the next few years.
 The Middle East remains unstable.
 Terrorism is still a serious risk.
 More pandemics are on the cards as human populations encroach on the natural world.
 A cyber crisis is a possibility.
 The US and China could miscalculate.
 How resilient is the global financial system to sudden shocks?
 What can we do to increase its general resilience?

-For the middle part of the conference we will split into working groups to look at these issues through three different but overlapping lenses:
+For the middle part of the conference we will split into working groups to look at these issues through four different but overlapping lenses:

 Group A: The future of the UK as a financial centre after Brexit.
 What does the convergence of these threats and opportunities over the next few years mean for the UK and its relationship with New York, Europe and other financial centres around the world?

 Group B: Climate change action and pandemic recovery.
 How can finance be a hero of the decade in accelerating both recovery from the pandemic and climate change action?
 What is the future of quantitative easing and other big government interventions in the global economy?

 Group C: Balanced regulation in the digital age.
 As the provision of finance merges with digital services, then what does this mean for regulation and how it is conducted?
 How do we ensure regulation does what is necessary but does not stifle innovation or investment in the very transitions we are trying to achieve, for example towards a green economy?
 Similarly, as the centre of gravity of the global economy shift eastwards, then how will regulation need to evolve?
 Who will hold regulators to account in the absence of a well-functioning multilateral system?